We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The service also treats various mental health issues with evidence-based approaches — a benefit when you or your partner live with mental health conditions affecting your relationship, such as anxiety or depression.

-Not only can you choose your own therapist, but you can also switch if you would need a better match.
+Not only can you choose your own therapist, but you can also switch if you need a better match.
 You can use Amwell for both long- and short-term relationship counseling.
 The service does accept insurance, but your specific company may not cover relationship counseling.

 What we like